leeoniya/dropcss/README.md

 ---
 ### Introduction

-DropCSS is an exceptionally fast, thorough and tiny [~7.5 KB min](https://github.com/leeoniya/dropcss/tree/master/dist/dropcss.min.js) unused-CSS cleaner; it takes your HTML and CSS as input and returns only the used CSS as output.
-Its custom HTML and CSS parsers are highly optimized for the 99% use case and thuse avoid the overhead of handling malformed markup or stylesheets, so you must provide well-formed input.
+DropCSS is an exceptionally fast, thorough and tiny ([~7.5 KB min](https://github.com/leeoniya/dropcss/tree/master/dist/dropcss.min.js)) unused-CSS cleaner; it takes your HTML and CSS as input and returns only the used CSS as output.
+Its custom HTML and CSS parsers are highly optimized for the 99% use case and thus avoid the overhead of handling malformed markup or stylesheets, so you must provide well-formed input.
 There is minimal handling for complex escaping rules, so there will always exist cases of valid input that cannot be processed by DropCSS; for these infrequent cases, please [start a discussion](https://github.com/leeoniya/dropcss/issues), use a previous, larger and slower [0.3.x version](https://github.com/leeoniya/dropcss/releases) that uses heavier but more compliant parsers, or use an alternative CSS cleaner.

 It is recommended to also run your CSS through a structural optimizer like [clean-css](https://github.com/jakubpawlowicz/clean-css), [csso](https://github.com/css/csso), [cssnano](https://github.com/cssnano/cssnano) or [crass](https://github.com/mattbasta/crass) to group selectors, merge and remove redundant rules, purge unused keyframes, etc.